 TQUK Early Years Level 3 Diploma – Children’s Workforce (Early Years Educator) – RQF

-This early years diploma course also provides an opportunity to those looking for confirmation of competence in working towards early years status (LV2 English & Maths grades A+-C is required to gain Status).
+This early years diploma course also provides an opportunity to those looking for confirmation of competence in working towards early years status (GCSE/LV2 English & Maths grades A+-C is required to gain Status).

-Please note: This is the only LV3 course that fulfills the staff to child ratios and is accepted by Ofsted
+Please note: This is the only LV3 course that fulfils the staff to child ratios, that is accepted by Ofsted

 This is the only course that will fully qualify you as an LV3 Early Years Educator.

-(LV2 English Maths A-C is required to fulfill the role as an early years practitioner) They are not required to take the course.
+(GCSE/LV2 English Maths A-C is required to fulfil the role as an early years practitioner) They are not required to take the course.
 They can be taken at a later date.

 Qualification: Children's Workforce Level 3 Diploma (Early Years Educator)